adambuczek/adambuczek.github.io/src/blog/embedded-iframe-gdpr-shield.md

 JS code iterates over all `iframe` elements and injects UI elements into them. `data-thumb` can be passed to show as blurred background until `iframe` is loaded.

 This method isn't ideal.
 It is very intrusive but helped me as a part of more robust system used on [return2games.com](https://return2games.com/).

+This is based on the solution found here: https://edps.europa.eu/press-publications/press-news/videos/cnn-regulators-probe-facebook-over-data-privacy-giovanni_en